Published on November 28th, 2014 | by Brendan Hill25

 You’ll want to set up 2FA on email accounts, online banking profiles, credit cards and even your social media accounts.
 Two-factor authentication requires two steps of verification as an added layer of security.
 Entering your user name and password would be considered a single factor or layer of authentication.
 A PIN number (something you know), ATM card (something you have) or text message would be considered a second factor.

 Google makes 2FA easy by sending a random confirmation number to your preregistered mobile number to input into their sites before you are allowed to log in.
 The recently announced ApplePay is a also huge step forward for 2FA because it uses your fingerprint to authenticate your transaction.

 On the flip side of high security, Mashable unveiled its “25 Worst Passwords of the Year” from 2013, which highlights some of the worst and most hackable passwords.
 If you see your password on here, it might be time for a new one!

 SplashData, the company behind all the data, compiled their list “from files containing millions of stolen passwords posted online by hackers” and stated that “Hackers can easily break into many accounts just by repeatedly trying common passwords.”
 So when they say “worst,” they mean the most common, and therefore the most easily stolen.

 Here’s the list:

-If you feel like you won’t be able to remember lots of different logins, you can either write them down somewhere safe, or use an online password manager to help you keep track.
-Hopefully this post is just a friendly refresher course on password security.
+If you feel like you won’t be able to remember several different logins, use an online password manager to help you keep track.
+Hopefully this post is just a friendly refresher course on password and data security.
 But, if your password does happen to be “password,” go ahead and change it; we won’t tell anybody.

-© 2011 – 2012, VerticalResponse Blog.
+© 2014, Vertical Response Blog.
 All rights reserved.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.